 Embracing Diversity: The Benefits of Hiring from Different Industries

-I recall our previous conversation about bringing someone new into M&P. This individual comes from a solid background in industry and technology, rather than consultancy.
-While discussing our team’s expectations, we uncovered several benefits of hiring individuals from different industries: Seeing Things Differently: When you hire someone from a different industry, you gain fresh...
+I remember a conversation we had at M&P. We were considering a candidate—not from the typical consultancy mould, but someone with deep roots in tech and manufacturing.
+While discussing our team’s expectations, we uncovered several benefits of hiring individuals from different industries: Seeing Things Differently When you hire someone from a different industry, you gain fresh...

 The 4th “C” Everyone Forgets When Entering a New Market